KarmaYama/cleansh/SECURITY.md

-# Security Policy for Cleansh
+# Security Policy for CleanSH

-We take the security of `cleansh` very seriously.
+We take the security of `CleanSH` very seriously.
 We are committed to protecting our users and ensuring the integrity of the tool.
 This policy outlines our approach to security, including supported versions and how to report vulnerabilities.

 ---

 ## Supported Versions

-`cleansh` is currently in active development, and we aim to provide security updates for the **latest stable release**.
-As a command-line utility, `cleansh` does not have "versions" in the traditional sense of long-term support branches like larger software frameworks.
+`CleanSH` is currently in active development, and we aim to provide security updates for the **latest stable release**.
+As a command-line utility, `CleanSH` does not have "versions" in the traditional sense of long-term support branches like larger software frameworks.
 Instead, we follow a rapid release cycle, with each new version building upon and enhancing the previous one.

 **Therefore, we recommend all users update to the <a href="https://crates.io/crates/cleansh" target="_blank" rel="noopener noreferrer">latest available version on crates.io</a> to ensure they receive all security patches and bug fixes.**